 Susanne argues that you should spend most of your time on proactive work: she recommends at least 80%.
 The remainder of your time can be spent on firefighting such as dealing with problems, urgent queries and conflict and then hopefully not much time at all on time wasting activities like interruptions and unimportant calls and mails.

 “If we don’t seek to put out the fires for good, not only will we get mediocre results, but we may also end up being highly stressed and more likely to burn out.
 Constantly being on high alert requires a lot of energy and wears us out, physically and mentally.
 It is much more rewarding to carve out time for the important and to deliberately grown and empower the team to help us create a successful outcome for everyone involved.
 So be determined to take control of the flow of events; free up time to be proactive and help your team do the same.”

 A good book for leaders who want to improve

-The Power of Project Leadership is a well-researched book, and the stories from project managers and other experts add to the practical approach as well as providing the motivation to actually do things in a different way.
+is a well-researched book, and the stories from project managers and other experts add to the practical approach as well as providing the motivation to actually do things in a different way.